-Stephen P. Rivard, M.D., Co-Chair
+Stephen P. Rivard M.D., Chair and Co-Founder

-Dr. Rivard earned his undergraduate and medical degrees from Loyola University of Chicago.
-He began a practice in the newest medical specialty at the time - emergency medicine.
-After twenty-six years, and having raised two children, he changed careers and founded Illinois Vein Specialists in Illinois in 2008, another growing medical specialty business.
+Dr. Rivard has a long history of entrepreneurship in the medical and health field.
+After earning his undergraduate and medical degrees from Loyola University of Chicago, he began a practice in the newest medical specialty of the time, emergency medicine.
+After 26 years and having raised two children, he changed careers and founded Illinois Vein Specialists in 2008, another growing medical specialty business.
 He also began diversifying his investments to focus on health and organic farmland.
 His interest in organic farming goes beyond profit.
 It also includes the mission of creating a more socially conscious and sustainable future for his children.
-Dr. Rivard is now conducting outreach with other physicians and health care professions to bring attention to the varied health illnesses associated with the current food production system.
-Specifically, he is concerned about the growth of diabetes, food allergies and various cancer incidences that may be associated with food choices and agricultural production systems.
+Dr. Rivard is now reaching out to other physicians and health care professionals to bring attention to the varied health illnesses associated with our current food production system.
+Specifically, he is concerned about the growth of Type 2 diabetes, food allergies, and various cancer incidences that may be associated with our food choices.
+He views investing in Iroquois Valley as a chance to both reclaim our health and sustainably grow capital.